tatyanat27/Hourly-Electric-Grid-Monitor-/README.md

 March 31, 2025
 Professor Jefferson Bien-Aime

-Title: Hourly Electric Grid Monitor
+# Title: Hourly Electric Grid Monitor

 Data Source: https://www.eia.gov/electricity/gridmonitor/dashboard/custom/pending

-Business Requirements:
+## Business Requirements:
 The goal for this project is to create a tool that can improve grid reliability and planning as well as allow room for analysis of the effectiveness of renewable resources.

-The requirements are the following:
+It is also a way to see the interchange with neighboring countries and how much electricity the US is sourcing from them.

-Monitor Real Time Regional Electricity Demand to Support Grid Reliability and Planning This tool must help utility companies and grid operators in their daily day to day and also in cases of unusual activities.
+### 1. Monitor Real Time Regional Electricity Demand to Support Grid Reliability and Planning
+This tool must help utility companies and grid operators in their daily day to day and also in cases of unusual activities.
+It will help with analysis of grid reliability.
+Also, by studying the grid patterns (historical data), this tool can be a great way to plan ahead for energy distribution and for unusual activities like outages based on predictions made from the data.

+#### The following are specific guidelines and questions that should be answered using the tool for meaningful analysis:
 - The tool should be able to track how much energy people are using hour by hour by region and by energy source.
 - Comparison analysis should be easily done to see how well distributed the energy is across all regions.
 - Analysis must be done for spikes in demand and record the patterns before those spikes happen.
   - Is it seasonal?
   - What time of day do the spikes happen?
   - What day of the week do the spikes happen?
- -Do some regions have more spikes than others?
+  - Do some regions have more spikes than others?
 - How can we use this data to better prepare for spikes?
+- How much of the demand in US is satisfied from generation of neighboring countries like Canada and Mexico?
+  - What percent of energy use in the US comes from Canada?
+What about Mexico?
+What about the total of both in comparison to inhouse generation?
+    - We can analyze how much the US relies on neighboring countries for its energy generation per region.
 - This tool must be able to use historical analysis of demand trends and generation trends for the purposes of forecasting usage and being better prepared to deliver consistent service.

-- Analyze the Impact of Renewable Energy Sources vs Non-renewable Energy Sources
+### 2. Analyze the Impact of Renewable Energy Sources vs Non-renewable Energy Sources
+This tool must also help utility companies, government agencies, investors, the general public to be able to see how different energy resources are being used and generated.
+It is a great way to track the reliability of renewable resources and analyze the historical data to be able to project future use and encourage enthusiasm and confidence in cleaner energy sources.

+#### The following are specific guidelines and questions that should be answered using the tool for meaningful analysis:
 - This tool must be able to track hourly contributions of renewable resources as well as non-renewable resources.
   - That includes solar, wind, hydro, nuclear, coal, fossil fuel
 - This tool should be able to track the energy source and its impact on energy generation.
   - Which source is generating the most energy?
   - Which source generation meets the demands the most frequent?
 - Are renewable sources reliable?
   - How much are renewable sources fluctuating during the day?
 Week?
 Month?
 Year?
   - How much are non-renewable sources fluctuating during the day?
 Week?
 Month?
 Year?
 - This tool should help in analysis of reliability of renewable and non-renewable sources by region.

-Functional Requirements:
+## Functional Requirements:

-Reliability and Planning
+### 1. Reliability and Planning
 - The system must be able to retrieve hourly electricity demand and generation via EIA API.
 - The system must be able to have filters and visualizations of usage demands by regions.
 - The system must be able to have filters and visualizations of generation of energy by regions.
+- The system must be able to have filters and visualizations of generation of energy by neighboring countries.
 - The system must have the ability to generate forecasts that show which regions need more energy using patterns discovered in historical data.

-Renewable Energy Analysis
+### 2. Renewable Energy Analysis
 - The system must be able to retrieve hourly electricity demand by region via EIA API as well for this business requirement
 - The system must also be able to extract the hourly generation of electricity by energy source (renewable vs nonrenewable, so wind, solar, coal, fossil fuel, etc)
 - The system should be able to do comparison calculations.
   - How much energy was generated by renewable sources vs non-renewable sources out of the total.

-Data Requirements:
+## Data Requirements:

-Data Sourcing
+### Data Sourcing
 This system is designed to monitor and forecast electricity demand with the purpose to analyze grid reliability and renewable energy performance.
 It can also be used as a tool to predict electricity usage for the purposes of better planning, especially for times of spikes in usage, as previous patterns can be observed.
-I will be using a Web API for this project.
+I will be using a Web API for this project to source data from: https://www.eia.gov/electricity/gridmonitor/dashboard/custom/pending.

-Information Architecture:
+## Information Architecture:
+The system for this project will retrieve hourly electricity data using an API to show hourly demand, generations, and also the interchange between neighboring countries.
+That data will be temporarily stored before going into data marts and ultimately into a final database from where the users will be able to interact with the data for analysis to answer the business requirements.
+The specifics of the information architecture are outlined below.

-The Business Processes and Functions Supported:
+### The Business Processes and Functions Supported:
 - Monitoring real-time electric demand across US regions
 - Monitoring real-time electric supply (generation) across US regions
 - Monitoring real-time electric demand by energy source